ikosmidis/MEstimation.jl/README.md

 ## Package description

-**MEstimation** is a Julia package that implements M-estimation for statistical models (see, e.g. Stefanski and Boos, 2002, for a review of M-estimation), either by solving estimating equations or by maximizing inference objectives, like [likelihoods](https://en.wikipedia.org/wiki/Likelihood_function) and composite likelihoods (see, [Varin et al,
+**MEstimation** is a Julia package that implements M-estimation for statistical models (see, e.g. Stefanski and Boos, 2002, for an accessible review) either by solving estimating equations or by maximizing inference objectives, like [likelihoods](https://en.wikipedia.org/wiki/Likelihood_function) and composite likelihoods (see, [Varin et al,